The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

 {\bf The history of Z}.
-The second scale function $Z_\d(x)$ was introduced in the thesis of M. Pistorius, which the first author codirected with A. Kyprianou, as a means of expressing in a simpler way both the results of \cite{Suprun,Ber97} and some new results involving reflected processes and draw-down stopping (used ``Russian options'').
+The second scale function $ Z_{\q}(x)$ was introduced in the thesis of M. Pistorius (which the first author codirected with A. Kyprianou), as a means of expressing in a simpler way both the results of \cite{Suprun,Ber97} and some new results involving reflected processes and drawdown stopping (used ``Russian options'').
 See \cite[(6)]{AKP} for the first published reference.
 Its importance became clearer after its further use in \cite{Pisexit,Pispot,kyprianou2005martingale,nguyen2005some, Doney,Pisexc}.

 By some historical error, all these papers, as well as the textbook \cite{Kyp}, omitted the information that the "birth certificate" of the function $Z$ was signed in the thesis of Pistorius and in \cite{AKP}.
-Instead, reference was made to the pioneering works \cite{Suprun,Ber97}, which however contain no $Z$.
+Instead, reference was made to the pioneering work \cite{Ber97}, which however contains no $Z$ function.

-The two variable extension $Z_\d(x,\th)$ was introduced essentially in \cite{AKP} as an Esscher transform of $Z_\d(x)$ -- see Remark \ref{r:tr}.
+The three variables extension $Z_{\q}(x,\th)$ was introduced essentially in \cite{AKP} as an Esscher transform of $ Z_{\q}(x)$ -- see Remark \ref{r:tr}.
 Then, the simultaneous papers \cite{IP} and \cite[Cor.~5.9]{APP15} (first submitted in 2011, ArXiv 1110.4965) proposed the direct definition \eqref{Z}, without the Esscher transform from previous papers.